fartingrocket/masternode_scripts/README.md

 # masternode_scripts
 A script to do all the shitty job when there is a collateral change

-* Compatible only with PIVX coins hosted on ihostmn.
+* Compatible only with non dip coins hosted on ihostmn.
 * Requires python 3.6 or higher.
 * Use at your own risk.
 No guarantees.